Project Management in the Built Environment

 Compulsory modules

-• People, Leadership and Organisations (30 credits)
+• People, Leadership and Organisations

 To a large extent the module adopts a problem-based learning (PBL) approach.
 Here, PBL is facilitated through problem-solving exercises that are based on prominent case studies and game play exercises.

-• Project Planning, Control and Risk (30 credits)
+• Project Planning, Control and Risk

-• Construction Law and Procurement (30 credits)
+• Construction Law and Procurement

 This module starts with the consideration of project procedure and participants and their roles in different types of projects in the built environment.
 Through the aspects of law needed to understand construction procurement and contracts, to the various forms of building contracts and procurement procedures, the module covers alternative procurement routes and current trends in procurement in both the public and private sectors, placing a particular emphasis on collaboration and best practice.
 Furthermore, it covers the basics of planning law and building regulations and looks at specific issues related to contract terms, professional liability and property torts.

-• Managing Technology for Sustainable Environments (30 credits)
+• Managing Technology for Sustainable Environments

 Design techniques and technological innovations and how they are used and managed are key elements in the development of our built environment.
 This module introduces these as considerations that should be made at the inception and briefing stages of a project, not as afterthoughts later in the process.
 It also recognises that design and construction are not devoid of the human dimension - the contexts within which a construction project is situated, including influences of climate, culture, and surrounding and supporting infrastructures are also important.
 There is also an examination of the design and building processes, and the end-product-buildings, as continuously changing entities.
-Students should not study developments in design and technology in isolation, but as part of a continuously innovating industry.
+You will not study developments in design and technology in isolation, but as part of a continuously innovating industry.
 In this respect, managing Building Information Modelling (BIM), developments in off-site construction and low carbon construction are covered as part of the module.

-• Applied Research Methods (10 credits)
+• Applied Research Methods

-This module provides students with the fundamentals of research design highlighting the difference between qualitative and quantitative research paradigms and demonstrates how data can be both gathered and analysed and how deductive arguments can be used to produce valid generalisations from data.
-It also provides students with an overview of particular research techniques such that they can choose and develop those tools most appropriate to their Dissertation.
+This module provides you with the fundamentals of research design highlighting the difference between qualitative and quantitative research paradigms and demonstrates how data can be both gathered and analysed and how deductive arguments can be used to produce valid generalisations from data.
+It also provides you with an overview of particular research techniques such that they can choose and develop those tools most appropriate to their Dissertation.

 Final project